takalkartejas/learning_docker/README.md

 10. If we add files and folders in this volume in host - they will show up in containers and vice versa
 11. Dockerfile :- allows us to build a new image, contains list of steps on how to create images
 12. .dockerignore:- when we are doing ADD . ., it will add all the files in the docker.
 We can exclude some files by editing .dockerignore
+55. Caching and layers:- The image building step might take much time everytime we change something like adding more data in node.js
+56. To avoid this the docker uses cache, this takes less time as same things need not to be done again

 ### Learning steps:
 1. We go to docker hub and explore images